How to Edit DOCX and Extract Resources Using GroupDocs.Editor for Java

 License Acquisition

 To start using GroupDocs.Editor, obtain a free trial or temporary license.
 You can request a temporary license at GroupDocs’ website.
-Once acquired, follow the instructions provided to apply it in your project.
+Follow the provided instructions to apply the license in your code.

 Basic Initialization and Setup